betaways01/LATENCY-ARBITRAGE/README.md

 **Now, one can use this `NamedPipe` class in an application to facilitate the communication between Python scripts and MT4 terminals.**

-Let's continue with the next steps:
+Continue with the next steps:

 1. Create Scripts to Connect to Each Terminal: one will want to create separate scripts for each terminal.
 These scripts will use the NamedPipe class we've defined to connect to the named pipe associated with each terminal.